speedracr/poodr/README.md

 ## Tools
 To copy command line output to the system clipboard, install `xclip`.
 Then, by calling `xclip -sel clip < my/file.name`, you can copy the output of that file to the clipboard.

+What is that?
+An emergency commit?
+Sure looks like it.